areebbeigh/Freya/README.md

 # Freya
 Freya is a virtual assistant written in Python for Windows.
+It (She?) uses the Microsoft Speech API (SAPI) for speech recognition and synthesis.
+Why?
+Because I wanted her to work offline.
+I tried other speech recognition libraries like CMU Sphinx but they weren't so accurate.
+I went with SAPI because it is easy to use in Python (<a href="https://github.com/areebbeigh/winspeech">winspeech</a>) and the one awesome feature the Speech Recognition has is that you can "train" it to understand you better.
+So it's ideal for a personal assistant like Freya.

 ##Previews
 **YouTube Demo:** Coming soon <br>